tamdoancong/5143-201-OpSys-Doan/Assignments/cpu_simulation/readme.md

 ### Ali Ahmadiadl:

-Codes of constructor of Simulator class, perform_io function of Simulator class, sem_acquire and sem_release functions of Simulator class
+He does codes of constructor of Simulator class, perform_io function of Simulator class, sem_acquire and sem_release functions of Simulator class and fix other members' problems.

 Time spent working on project: 5 days

 ### Gyaneshwar Malba:

-putJobsOnReadyQueue function of Simulator class, changing of Semaphore and SemaphorePool classes, part of output formating of display_status function of Simulator class
+He does putJobsOnReadyQueue function of Simulator class, changing of Semaphore, SemaphorePool classes, and part of output formating of display_status function of Simulator class.

 Time spent working on project: 10 days

 ### Tam Doan:

-new_process fucntion of Simulator class, isFinished fucntion of Simulator class, part of output formating of display_status function of Simulator class
+I do new_process fucntion of Simulator class, isFinished fucntion of Simulator class, and part of output formating of display_status function of Simulator class

 Time spent working on project: 20 days (I  finish my part with helping from Ali)